piotrfutymski/piotrfutymski/README.md

 ### APL

 A Java application with react frontend created with my colleagues as project for IT software engineering classes.
 It is used for hel with learning sorting and graph algorithms.

-### Neural Viewer

-This app is created in .Net platform and contains my own neural network implementation.
-It allows to observe how neurons are activating and connections between them are changing while more and more data is given.

 <!--
 **piotrfutymski/piotrfutymski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.